uiceds/project-team492/manuscript.md

 __Description of data set:__

 _The dataset consists of_

-1. Air pollutants (O3, CO, SO2, NO2, PM10) in different states (Illinois, California, Florida, North Dacota). of the US:
+1. Air pollutants (O3, CO, SO2, NO2, PM10) in different states (Illinois, California, Florida, North Dacota). of the US
-Rows: 463,218 // Cols: 7
+- CSV file 1 Rows: 463,218 // Cols: 7

 A data set shows air pollutant concentrations for 5 criteria i.e. O3, CO, SO2, NO2, and PM10.
 The variable “pred_weight” shows concentrations of pollutants in µg/m³.
 The title lat and lon represent the latitude and longitude of the specific place where the data were measured and noted.
 O3 and CO are measured as parts per million (ppm).
 NO2, and SO2 are measured as parts per billion (ppb).

 _Info for Decision Making:_

 Threshold for pollutants

 O3, CO.
 SO2, NO2, and PM10 concentration thresholds are based on standards set by WHO (World Health Organization) and EPA (Environmental Protection Agency).

 -	O3: 0.070 ppm exposure for 8 hours.